How effective are condoms?

 Some condoms are available with ribbed, raised and shaped surfaces designed to increase sensation to both partners.

-An advantage of Femidoms (female condoms) is that they don’t reduce sensation for the man in the way male condoms can do.
+An advantage of internal condoms is that they don’t reduce sensation in the penis in the way external condoms can do.

 Keeping the erection

 If putting on a condom interferes with your erection, try gripping the base of your penis before you put it on – this traps the blood, helping to keep your penis hard.

 A cock ring has the same effect but it lasts longer.
 Asking a partner to put the condom on can also help.